ALEX K. MASSE

 POETRY-FOCUSED ~50 WORDS:

-Alex Masse is a poet who's taken the scene by storm, performing at the Vancouver Fringe Festival, Vines Art Festival, and IGNITE Youth Festival, alongside holding a Scholastic Writing Awards Gold Key.
-She's a neurodivergent lesbian, which greatly affects her work.
-When not writing, she's making music, and vice versa.
+Alex Masse is a poet who's taken the scene by storm, performing at the Vancouver Fringe Festival, Vines Art Festival, and IGNITE Youth Festival, alongside holding a Scholastic Writing Awards Gold Key in poetry.
+They're a neurodivergent nonbinary lesbian, which greatly affects their work.
+When not writing, they're making music, and vice versa.

 PLAYWRITING FOCUSED ~50 WORDS:

 Alex Masse is an emerging playwright who's taken the scene by storm.
 So far, they've released works with Gateway Theatre and The Arts Club.
-Alex also has some experience in musical theatre, creating tracks for the Averno franchise, of New York Times acclaim.
+Alex also has some experience in musical theatre, creating tracks for Broadway Records associates, and being a principal member of the Future Perfect Project Performing Arts Intensive, where they were mentored by Tony nominee Caitlin Kinnunen alongside other iconic talents.